 Hot and cold numbers deal roulette

 Another special feature of the roulette game is the hot/cold number.
 The Neighbor Bets window will always showcase the five numbers that have won the greatest number of rounds (Hot) and the five numbers that have won the least number of rounds (Cold).
 Players can quickly and easily bet on one or all five Hot or Cold Numbers from the panel.
 The last special feature is autoplay.
 This feature allows players to automatically play a chosen number of successive game rounds without having to place bets and start click on the spin button each time.

 The payoff in the game is as follows: when there is a straight of bet with one number, the payoff will be 35 to 1.
 A split bet with 2 numbers will give a player a payoff of 17 to 1, a trio bet with three numbers will guarantee a payoff of 11 to 1.
 A street bet with three numbers gives a payoff of 11 to 1 and a line bet with 6 numbers gives away a payoff which is 5 to 1.
 A dozen bet with twelve numbers guarantees a player a payoff of 2 to 1.
 The red/black with eighteen numbers, even/odd with 18 numbers, the low/high bets with eighteen numbers will al give the player a 1 to 1 payoff.
 The last bet is the four number bet which gives players a payoff of 8 to 1.
 In case of multiple wins, all wins will be paid together.
-The minimum amount a player should bet in this game is $1 and the maximum is $300.

 The game of roulette uses a lot of special names for their bets.
 Definitions of these special names are listed down below.